andlarson/RS_TP_Adaptation/README.md

    we assume that such deformations are small and have negligible effect on the fidelity of our simulations.

-4. The user provides the initial part geometry via a .cae file.

-5. The clamping setup is represented as boundary conditions which exist in the same coordinate system as the initial part geometry.
+3. The clamping setup is represented as boundary conditions which exist in the same coordinate system as the initial part geometry.
 For now, we only allow displacement boundary conditions (restricting at most displacement in x, y, and z directions and rotation in x, y, and z directions).
 We also expect that